TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 helm show values tyk-helm/tyk-hybrid > values.yaml
 ```

-3. For tyk-hybrid chart we need to modify following values in your custom values.yaml file: `gateway.rpc.rpcKey`, `gateway.rpc.apiKey`, `gateway.rpc.connString`.
+3. For tyk-hybrid chart we need to modify the following values in your custom `values.yaml` file:
+- `gateway.rpc.rpcKey`,
+- `gateway.rpc.apiKey`,
+- `gateway.rpc.connString`.

 You can get the values from API Manager Dashboard.